MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

     1. Select a subscription plan.

-    1. Select the resource group which you want to provision for your bot app.
+    1. Select the resource group that you want to provision for your bot app.

         You can also create a new resource group.